-The data shows that Pakistan has executed 513 people since December 2014 – the country is home to one of the world’s largest death rows.
-Justice Project Pakistan and HURIDOCS partnered to create a database that pictures who is facing the death penalty – individuals with disabilities, juveniles and other vulnerable people.
+Justice Project Pakistan and HURIDOCS partnered to create a database that shows who exactly is sitting on one of the world’s largest death rows—individuals with disabilities, juveniles and other vulnerable people

 One in every four people sitting on death row throughout the world is in Pakistan.
 Globally, every eighth person executed is a Pakistani citizen.
 A total of 4,688 prisoners are awaiting execution, many of them representing vulnerable populations, such as juveniles, individuals with disabilities or mental illness, and those from economically disadvantaged backgrounds.

 Over 33 crimes merit the death penalty and the rate of wrongful conviction is high, with 85% of death sentences struck down by the Supreme Court during appeals primarily because of flawed investigations.

 Data makes case for reform

 Data on Pakistan’s use of the death penalty, compiled by our partner Justice Project Pakistan, paints a distressing picture of the country’s criminal justice system—and makes an effective case for reform.
 That data is now publicly available so that anyone calling for change can ground their advocacy and research in accurate information.

 With support from HURIDOCS, Justice Project Pakistan launched their Death Penalty Database on 29 June 2019.
 Powered by our web-based platform Uwazi, it brings together details about current death row prisoners and the 513 prisoners who have been executed since 2014.
 That’s the year when Pakistan lifted a moratorium on capital punishment following the massacre of mostly children at a school in Peshawar.

 The database also features an interactive map; visualisations of changes in the death row population and the number of death sentences and executions over the years; publications with in-depth analysis and context; and links to relevant news articles.